kmhernan/Publications/DesMarais-2016-Brachy-PlantSci/pipeline/README.md

 ## Step 03: Detect SNPs with Freebayes

 We used [Freebayes](https://github.com/ekg/freebayes) (v0.9.21-19-gc003c1e) to detect variants in the mapping population.
+All multi-allelelic loci were removed and variants were normalized using [Vt](http://genome.sph.umich.edu/wiki/Vt) (v0.5).

 ```bash
 # Run freebayes